ksastry/ksastry.github.io/index.md

 I study macroeconomics.
 Two specific themes in my work are understanding the role of bounded rationality and social dynamics in business-cycle fluctuations and modeling how societies adapt to climate change through policy changes and technological innovation.

 I received a PhD in Economics from MIT in 2022 and I was a [Prize Fellow in Economics, History, and Politics](https://histecon.fas.harvard.edu/ehppf/index.html) at Harvard University in the 2022-23 academic year.
+I am also a Faculty Research Fellow of the National Bureau of Economic Research in the Economic Fluctuations and Growth program and the Environment and Energy Economics program.
 My full CV can be found [here](files/kas_cv.pdf).
 You can contact me at ksastry@princeton.edu.

 ### Working Papers